grumpy-coders/BladeState/readme.md

 # BladeState

-## THIS PROJECT IS ACTIVELY BEING Developed AND PROVIDED 'AS IS'
+## This project is being developed and provided 'AS IS'

 DOING OUR BEST TO GET FEATURES AND FIXES (IF NEEDED) OUT ASAP